-There have been no material changes in our critical accounting policies and estimates for the three months ended February 29, 2016 from our disclosure in our Annual Report on Form 10-K for the fiscal year ended November 30, 2015.
-For more information on all of our critical accounting policies, please see the discussion in our Annual Report on Form 10-K for the fiscal year ended November 30, 2015 and Note 2 to the consolidated financial statements.
+There have been no material changes in our critical accounting policies and estimates during the three and nine months ended August 31, 2016 from our disclosure in our Annual Report on Form 10-K for the fiscal year ended November 30, 2015.
+For more information on all of our critical accounting policies, please see the discussion in our Annual Report on Form 10-K for the fiscal year ended November 30, 2015 and Note 2 to the Consolidated Financial Statements.